Altinity/clickhouse-backup/ReadMe.md

 ## Default Config

-By default, the config file is located at `/etc/clickhouse-backup/config.yml`, but it can be redefined via the `CLICKHOUSE_BACKUP_CONFIG` environment variable.
+By default, the config file is located at `/etc/clickhouse-backup/config.yml`, but it can be redefined via the `CLICKHOUSE_BACKUP_CONFIG` environment variable or via `--config` command line parameter.
 All options can be overwritten via environment variables.
+Use `clickhouse-backup default-config` to print default config.

+## Explain config parameters
-Use `clickhouse-backup print-config` to print current config.
+following values is not default, it just explain which each config parameter actually means Use `clickhouse-backup print-config` to print current config.

 ```yaml